biggyu/CS515_PL-C-I/first-compiler/README.md

 ## Compile LLVM IR

 To run the LLVM IR on x86-64, run test.c file with the ll file created.
+If there is an error in the expression, the ll file will not be created.

 ```bash
 llc -march=x86-64 first.ll